Chinese soldiers help clean up Hong Kong streets, but violence flares again

 The authorities have since largely stayed away from at least five university campuses that had been barricaded by thousands of students and activists who stockpiled petrol bombs, catapults, bows and arrows and other weapons.

-Many protesters appeared to have left the campuses by late Saturday but Hong Kong’s Cross-Harbour Tunnel was still blocked by protesters occupying Polytechnic University.
-Violence flared again on Saturday night.
+Many protesters appeared to have left the campuses by late Saturday but Hong Kong’s Cross-Harbour Tunnel was still blocked by protesters occupying Polytechnic University, where violence flared again on Saturday night.

+“We don’t want to attack the police, we just want to safeguard our campus,” said Chan, a 20-year-old Polytechnic student.
+“The reason why we want safeguard our campus is we want citizens to join the mass strike and protect Hong Kong.”

 Earlier, hundreds of pro-China demonstrators gathered by the city’s legislature and police headquarters, waving Chinese and Hong Kong flags.
 Some held up posters reading “Police we stand with you”, while others chanted “Support the police”.